michaelwehrley/notes/arrays.md

 b // ["m", "i", "k", "e"]
 ```

-Updating the place in memory will update all references:
+Using `splice` to update the place in memory will update all references:
 ```JavaScript
 a = ["m", "i", "k", "e"];
 b = a;